Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

 in a more logical way.

 We decided to adopt the [Diátaxis](https://diataxis.fr/) framework for documentation organization.
-The Diátaxis framework splits documentation pages into one of four categories, depending on whether the reader is interested in practical or theoretical knowledge, and on whether they have study or work oriented goals.
+Diátaxis splits documentation pages into one of four categories, depending on whether the reader is interested in practical or theoretical knowledge, and on whether they have study or work oriented goals.
 As can be seen from the current documentation main page, the docs are now